 I was entranced and went back on my own the very next weekend, taking the Friday night bus up to the Three Wheat Heads pub in Thropton (imagine my dismay when everyone else got off in Rothbury!), then walking the nine miles to Alwinton and three miles up Clennel Street to a dark and lonely cottage, empty now of the conversation and laughter of the previous weekend.

-Afraid of being on my own, in the listening silence I lit the Tilley lamp and put a candle in the window to guide anyone else coming up the track, made a big fire and lit a primus stove to make some comforting noise, then crawled into my sleeping bag and tried to get to sleep before the stove ran out of fuel – but Hypnos deserted me, and I watched as a greening dawn crept over the hills and dewdrops condensed on the grimy windows like the tears of the night.
+Now completely alone for the first time in my life, in the listening silence I lit the Tilley lamp and put a candle in the window to guide anyone else coming up the track, made a big fire and lit a primus stove to make some comforting noise, then crawled into my sleeping bag and tried to get to sleep before the stove ran out of fuel – but Hypnos deserted me, and I watched as a greening dawn crept over the hills and dewdrops condensed on the grimy windows like the tears of the night.

 Later in the day, anxiously watching the area to the south, I saw tiny figures striding up the track, new friends that I could get to know, people with new stories to share.
 I knew that many of the regular visitors were people that had travelled extensively and I looked forward to sitting in the inglenook beside the fire, listening as these pilgrims talked about their travels and the sights that they had seen.